tomhealy1/project/README.md

     <p>-How accurate is the model?</p>

 ## 2. Business Understanding
 As mentioned earlier, the overall "business problem" is to research, analyse and summarise the data.
 In industry, the business case of a project may be to understand or predict churn in our workforce.
-As the business problem here is pretty well defined wecan move on to the next stage.
+As the business problem here is pretty well defined we can move on to the next stage.

 ## 3. Data Understanding
 At this stage we are gathering the data, doing some exploratory analysis: